-- A minimum cumulative GPA of 3.0 (2.5 private certification) - · Completion of all academic work - Approvals from the Vice President of Student Life and the Education faculty - · Passing of all PDE certification exams (exemptions may apply) - Passing of ENG 123 College Writing and Research - Passing a college level literature course - · Passing of two college-level mathematics courses - There is an additional fee as described under Other Charges (see page 21).
+- A minimum cumulative GPA of 3.0 (2.5 private certification) - · Completion of all academic work - Approvals from the Vice President of Student Life and the Education faculty - · Passing of PDE basic skills exams (exemptions may apply) - Passing of ENG 123 College Writing and Research - Passing a college level literature course - · Passing of two college-level mathematics courses - There is an additional fee as described under Other Charges (see page 21).

 The Secondary English (7-12) program is designed to make the teacher candidate eligible to receive the Pennsylvania State Instructional I teaching certificate.
 Candidates for this certificate apply directly to the Pennsylvania Department of Education by creating a personal account in TIMS and completing an online application.
-The education department chair will then verify the candidate's character, competencies, and educational qualifications and will submit a recommendation to the Pennsylvania Department of Education for certificate issuance.
+The UVF certification officer will then verify the candidate's character, competencies, and educational qualifications and will submit a recommendation to the Pennsylvania Department of Education for certificate issuance.

 In order to be eligible for the Pennsylvania Department of Education's teaching certificate, one additional competency exam published by the Educational Testing Service must be passed.
-It is required that the first three basic skills tests be taken in the student's fourth semester.
 The PDE basic skills tests must be passed by the student's fourth semester.
 Alternate methods of meeting this requirement are available.
 Please see the teacher education department for further information.